marilynwaldman/MathTest/README.md

 # MathTest

-input: question bank:  /data/questions2 output;  Two tables:
+Input: question bank:  /data/questions2

+Output:  Two tables:

 1.  dfgrades - a gradebook - list of questons with the answers and responses
 2.  dfanswers - a listing of responses from student in the order that they were answered.